 "As a species," suggests Naked Ape fellow Desmond Morris, "we are not biologically equipped to cope with a mass of strangers masquerading as members of our tribe."

 The social critic Vance Packard repeatedly predicted that the artificiality of the 50's would provoke some sort of backlash, as did occur in those 60's.
-Then came back-backlash, now so popular among aging playa-haters, as find their children’s music too loud and bones too achy-breaky for all-night orgies of sex, kat and whatever's passing for entertianment at the minute.
+Then came back-backlash, now so popular among aging playa-haters, as find their children’s music too loud and bones too achy-breaky for all-night orgies of sex, kat and whatever's passing for entertainment at the minute.
 Of course the nostalgia as some of us pine for is a past as never quite existed.
 "Man cannot avoid looking backwards as forwards," Mr. Darwin said, and one of his most vehement foes, a local Kentucky gentleman of faith, agreed by telling me he missed the Communism.
 In fact, he applauded the Jazzies and mourned Osama; he wished a new Stalin or Hitler would come along... too, somewhere... to get America "right by God" - anybody's God.
-Remember: Dennis Hopper… Captain America and Frank Booth… died collecting Warhols, selling investment opportunities and shilling for Bush Two (Cheney I could understand, but Doubleyou?) and, after Bruce Jenner changed his name and sex to Caitlyn, she went into the tank for Ted Cruz, then for Djonald Unchained until POTUS revealed his true colors!
+Remember: Dennis Hopper… Captain America and Frank Booth… died collecting Warhols, selling investment opportunities and shilling for Bush Two (ol’ lawyer-shootin’ Cheney I could understand, but Doubleyou?) and, after Bruce Jenner changed his name and sex to Caitlyn, she went into the tank for Ted Cruz, then for Djonald Unchained until POTUS lowered all the freak-flags to half staff!

-At least technology's makin' the prostitution obsolete.
-Well before the dawn of Net voyeurism, Mr. Packard arrived at the conclusion that people increasingly preferred television characters to flesh and blood neighbors, relatives and friend inasmuch as they were more pleasant and diverting than real people.
+At least technology's makin' the prostitution obsolete (except for priests and pedophiles and pedophile priess).
+Well before the dawn of Net voyeurism, Mr. Packard arrived at the conclusion that people increasingly preferred television characters to flesh and blood neighbors, relatives and friends inasmuch as they were more pleasant and diverting than real people.
 Also, those who were not could be turned off!
 "Perhaps," he allowed, "we are witnessing a withdrawal syndrome."
 Same story, different… but more narrowcasted blogcast… mediums these days.

-So, if 'Murkans would rather cocoon with smartphones, narrowcast talk radio, Internet and cable porn, interaction with others can still take place remotely... prob’ly by sex with robots, someday… but, in the mean-while, advocatin' gumment persecution of those other guys, as is called "Communitarianism" (never to be mistaken for the flat out Communism).
+So, if 'Murkans would rather cocoon with smartphones, narrowcast talk radio, Internet and cable porn, interaction with others can still take place remotely... prob’ly by sex with robots, someday… but, in the mean-while, herding together to advocate gumment persecution of those other guys, as is called "Communitarianism" (never to be mistaken for the flat out Communism).
 Fast-talkin' fellow Amitai Etzioni invented or, at least, marketed this term...
-Communitarianism plays among both neo-liberals and compassionate conservatives because it says, with a wink, that it will do things to things nobody much likes; broken windows, graffiti, gum on the sidewalks, dogdada... not so different, truth be told, than what our own CNC block-militias promulgate…
+Communitarianism plays among both neo-liberals and compassionate conservatives because it says, with a wink, that it will do things to things nobody much likes: broken windows, graffiti, gum on the sidewalks, dogdada... not so different, truth be told, than what our own CNC block-militias promulgate…

-Communitarians mean, of course, they want to do mean things to people, mostly as come poor and dark as them that slink through The Donald’s nightmares.
+Communitarians mean, of course, they want to do mean things to people, mostly as come poor and dark as them that slink through Djonald Unchained’s nightmares.
 Now some spoil-sports contend it's all about putting Aryanism (if not the exactly that Arianism as slunk underground after the Council of Nicaea in 325 AD) back into communities, but I will point out that our 21st century Leni Riefenstahl, Dinesh Di Souza, seems to like the concept, as did the former-Aygee Ashcroft's Vietnamese Deputy.
-Judge Long Dong Thomas, too.
+Judge Long Dong Thomas and his freshly-minted rent boy Kavanaugh, too.